 # Complete plugin evaluation pipeline

-/hooks-eval --comprehensive # Evaluate all hooks
+/hooks-eval --detailed # Evaluate all hooks

 /analyze-hook hooks/specific.py # Deep-dive on one hook